Cold, dark and wet. Winter is pretty miserable for most of us Brits.

 Following these steps will support your employees and show them you’re on their side.
 SAD might only affect some employees for part of the year, but a year-round focus on mental health care supports everyone and makes good business sense.

-Find out about the wellbeing supports SME employees really value in our People First Culture Series research: edition 1, wellbeing
+Find out about the wellbeing supports SME employees really value in our People First Culture Series research: edition 1, wellbeing.

 Author: Aimée Brougham-Chandler

-An IDM-certified Digital Copywriter as of February 2023, Aimée is Breathe's Content Assistant.
-With a passion for guiding readers to solutions for their HR woes, she enjoys delving into & demystifying all things HR: From employee performance to health and wellbeing, leave to company culture & much more.
+An IDM-certified Digital Copywriter (2023) & English Language & Literature graduate (BA Hons), Aimée is Breathe's Content Assistant.
+With 3 years' content marketing experience, Aimée has a passion for writing - and providing SME HR teams with solutions to their problems.
+She enjoys delving into & demystifying all things HR: from employee performance to health and wellbeing, leave to company culture & much more.